Sei whale: Feeding

 This rorqual is a filter feeder, using its baleen plates to obtain its food by opening its mouth, engulfing or skimming large amounts of the water containing the food, then straining the water out through the baleen, trapping any food items inside its mouth.

 The sei whale feeds near the surface of the ocean, swimming on its side through swarms of prey to obtain its average of about 900 kg of food each day.
-For an animal of its size, for the most part, its preferred foods lie unusually relatively low in the food chain, including zooplankton and small fish.
+For an animal of its size, its preferred prey lies low within the food chain; this includes zooplankton and small fish.
 The whale's diet preferences has been determined from stomach analyses, direct observation of feeding behavior, and analyzing fecal matter collected near them, which appears as a dilute brown cloud.
 The feces are collected in nets and DNA is separated, individually identified, and matched with known species.
-The whale competes for food against clupeid fish (herring and its relatives), basking sharks, and right whales.
+The whale competes for food against different baleen whales.

 In the North Atlantic, it feeds primarily on calanoid copepods, specifically Calanus finmarchicus, with a secondary preference for euphausiids, in particular Meganyctiphanes norvegica and Thysanoessa inermis.
 In the North Pacific, it feeds on similar zooplankton, including the copepod species Neocalanus cristatus, N. plumchrus, and Calanus pacificus, and euphausiid species Euphausia pacifica, E. similis, Thysanoessa inermis, T. longipes, T. gregaria and T. spinifera.
 In addition, it eats larger organisms, such as the Japanese flying squid, Todarodes pacificus pacificus, and small fish, including anchovies (Engraulis japonicus and E. mordax), sardines (Sardinops sagax), Pacific saury (Cololabis saira), mackerel (Scomber japonicus and S. australasicus), jack mackerel (Trachurus symmetricus) and juvenile rockfish (Sebastes jordani).
-Some of these fish are commercially important.
 Off central California, they mainly feed on anchovies between June and August, and on krill (Euphausia pacifica) during September and October.
 In the Southern Hemisphere, prey species include the copepods Neocalanus tonsus, Calanus simillimus, and Drepanopus pectinatus, as well as the euphausiids Euphausia superba and Euphausia vallentini and the pelagic amphipod Themisto gaudichaudii.